-Based on the Group's current business model and accounting policies, management does not expect a material impact on the Group's financial statements when the Standards and Interpretations become effective.
-There are other new Standards and interpretations not listed which are not relevant to the Group.
+Based on the Group's current business model and accounting policies, management does not expect a material impact on the Group's financial statements in relation to other Standards when the Standards and Interpretations become effective.
+There are other new Standards and Interpretations not listed which are not relevant to the Group.